 In Australia, there is a Chinese-inspired dumpling-style food called ‘Dim Sim’.
 Mini Dim Sims, the small version of it, are the same food as ‘Shumai’.
-There are many different ones these day, such as Beef, Pork, Prawn, Vegetarian, and etc. Frozen Mini Dim Sims are available from many supermarket stores.
+There are many different ones these day, such as Beef, Pork, Prawn, Vegetarian, etc. Frozen Mini Dim Sims are available from many supermarket stores.
 They must be popular.
 I don’t know how Australian people normally cook them, but I know most of them just eat them with Soy Sauce.
 I want to show you one easy way to cook them, and this simple Teriyaki Sauce with Vinegar takes the Frozen Mini Dim Sims to next level.

 1 packet (250g) Frozen Mini Dim Sims (Shumai)